rustamrustamv/flask-cicd-azure/README.md

         * Uses the **Azure CLI** (`az webapp config container set`) to forcefully update the App Service to use the new container image.
         * Uses `az webapp config appsettings set` to ensure the `WEBSITES_PORT` is correctly configured, preventing deployment fallbacks.

-How to Run Locally
+## How to Run Locally

-Clone the repository.
+1. Clone the repository.

-Ensure you have Docker Desktop installed.
+2. Ensure you have Docker Desktop installed.

-Run the following commands:
+3. Run the following commands:

-Bash
+    ```bash
     # Build the image
     docker build -t flask-app-local .

     # Run the container
-docker run -d -p 8080:8000 --name flask-test flask-app-local Access the application at http://localhost:8080.
+    docker run -d -p 8080:8000 --name flask-test flask-app-local
+    ```
+4. Access the application at `http://localhost:8080`.

-Future Improvements
+## Future Improvements

-Implement Monitoring: Integrate Azure Monitor or Prometheus/Grafana to track application uptime and performance.
+* **Implement Monitoring:** Integrate Azure Monitor or Prometheus/Grafana to track application uptime and performance.

-Tagging Strategy: Use Git tags or commit hashes for Docker image versions instead of just :latest for better version control.
+* **Tagging Strategy:** Use Git tags or commit hashes for Docker image versions instead of just `:latest` for better version control.

-Staging Environment: Create a second Terraform environment for staging to test changes before deploying to prod.
+* **Staging Environment:** Create a second Terraform environment for `staging` to test changes before deploying to `prod`.